Nucleomics-VIB/bionano-tools/README.md

 The perl script **[bnxfilter.pl](qc-tools/bnxfilter.pl)** filters BNX data based on min- and max-length, max-averageIntensity, min-SNR to generate nicer data for assembly.
 The avgIntensitty value can be read from a run with **bnxstats.pl**, a default absolute value of '0.6' will otherwise be applied.

+### **bnxreheader.pl**

+The perl script **[bnxreheader.pl](qc-tools/bnxreheader.pl)** replaces unsupported characters in the header of a BNX file by '_' to avoid issue in IrysView (eg MQR returning empty sample name when other chatacters are present).
+This script should become obsolete when BNG correct their code or validate user input.

 ### **run_MQR.sh**

 The bash script **[run_MQR.sh](qc-tools/run_MQR.sh)**